braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/ab_testing/phrasee/phrasee_react.md

 Next, reach out to your Braze account team to ensure no personally identifiable information is transmitted to Phrasee.

 By default, the Current will include certain PII attributes like email and address.
-Phrasee cannot and will not receive PII, so it's critical you make this [request]({{site.baseurl}}/user_guide/administrative/company_settings/security_settings/#view-pii) of your Braze account team to turn this off for any event data passed along to Phrasee.
+Phrasee cannot and will not receive PII, so it's critical you make a request to your Braze account team to turn this off for any event data passed along to Phrasee.

 ### Step 4: Phrasee X code snippets